 The eastern Hilo side of the Big Island offers many family friendly beach parks where you can swim and snorkel with turtles and colorful reef fish.
 The many inlets and protected bays also provide for good paddle boarding opportunities.
 When the surfs up on the Big Island, more experienced surfers can catch waves at several great surf beaches like Honoli’i Beach or Pohoiki (Isaac Hale Beach).

 Both the Hamakua and Puna coastlines, while inherently different due to their geography and age, have several things in common.
 They are both rural, rugged coastline with incredible cliff faces and incalculable photo opportunities.
-With a few exceptions, the Big Island beaches in these regions aren’t very water sport friendly due to the strong currents and pounding surf, but the sightseeing created by these conditions is unparalleled.
+With a few exceptions, the Hawaii Island beaches in these regions aren’t very water sport friendly due to the strong currents and pounding surf, but the sightseeing created by these conditions is unparalleled.
 Hiking and scenic drives along either of these shores won’t disappoint.

 With their incredible marine life, amazing coral, and crystal clear water, you’ll love these snorkeling spots around the Big Island.